PARC-Solutions/DM-Agent1/Medical_Billing_Denial_Agent_Roadmap.md

 - Error handling for routing failures
 - Performance monitoring for routing decisions

-**Tests:**
+**Tests Created:**
-- Task classification accuracy test
+- test_detect_intent - Tests accurate detection of user intent from queries
-- Routing logic test for each specialized agent
+- test_route_to_specialized_agent - Tests routing to appropriate specialized agents
-- Context passing accuracy test
+- test_coordinator_agent_initialization - Tests proper initialization of routing structure
-- Response integration test
+- test_process_query_new_session - Tests routing in new sessions
-- Error recovery test
+- test_process_query_existing_session - Tests routing with existing context

-#### US 4.3: Session Management
+#### ✅ US 4.3: Session Management
 **As a** developer,
 **I want** comprehensive session management in the main agent,
 **So that** conversation context is maintained throughout interactions.